 Feature Matrix

-A comprehensive comparison of enterprise-grade features including security, compliance, scalability, administration, and support capabilities.
+A detailed side-by-side comparison of enterprise capabilities including security, compliance, administration, scalability, and support across Notion and Slab.

 | Feature |